themanyone/whisper_dictation/README.md

 ## Preparation

 [GStreamer](https://gstreamer.freedesktop.org/) is necessary to record temporary audio clips for sending to your local `whisper.cpp` speech to text (STT) server.
 It should be available from various package managers.
+The required `ladspa-delay-so-delay-5s` may be found in the gstreamer1-plugins-bad-free-extras package.

 ```shell
 pip install -r whisper_dictation/requirements.txt